ishikawalab/imtoolkit/docs/source/index.rst

 This webpage introduces an open-source index modulation toolkit (IMToolkit).
 This toolkit attempts to facilitate reproducible research in the field of wireless communications and IM studies.
-The major advantages of this toolkit are highlited as follows:
+The major advantages of this toolkit are highlighted as follows:

 - With the aid of state-of-the-art Nvidia GPUs, it accelerates bit error ratio and average mutual information simulations by invoking massively parallel algorithms.
 - In addition to the IM family, it also supports the conventional multiplexing scheme for ideal MIMO and OFDM scenarios.